 There are some seriously badass girl athletes out there.
 This softball player with a bazooka for an arm is someone you probably shouldn’t play dodgeball against (unless you’d like to end up black and blue all over).

 The woman who struck out Babe Ruth and Lou Gehrig (BACK-TO-BACK!) deserves some mad kudos as well.
 And don’t even think about trying to out-lift this 15-year-old girl who is already benching a ridiculous 355 pounds.
+Heck, or this chick who threw a football 40 yards and earned a pro football contract.

 On the gridiron, Sam Gordon has drawn national attention for her ankle-breaking cuts and blazing speed.
 She even starred in the NFL100 Super Bowl commercial.
 But how often do you see the girl version of Madden’s truck-stick feature on the football field?